truhlikfredy/SinglePinCapacitiveSense/README.md

 - No way to increase the resistance and no way increase the sensitivity, only touch can be detected, **no proximity sensor**
 - Depends on fast clock, tested on **16MHz**, this **could be improved** and the performance still can be better and should be possible to support lower clocks.
 - Because the C++ templates are used the code size will increase when more sensors are created.
+- Will not work on non AVR Arduinos (if needed I could make ports).

 # Tested devices

-- Arduino Duemilanova - ATmega328
+- Arduino Duemilanova - ATmega328 - 16MHz

 # How this works